puyanguvic/semenatic_routing_and_load_balance/ase_semantic_router.md

     G -- Yes --> R[Emit RouteDecision]
 ```

 In this flow, the hard-filter stage has already removed infeasible candidates.
-The decision engine then combines normalized request context, extracted signals, the matched `routing.decisions` rule, the remaining legal candidate pools or `modelRefs`, and any applicable caller or session preferences into a bounded ranking problem.
+The decision engine then combines normalized request context, extracted signals, the matched `routing.decisions` rule, the remaining legal candidate pools or `modelRefs`, and any applicable caller into a bounded ranking problem.
 Continuity handling and tie-break rules MAY influence which legal candidate is selected, but they MUST operate only within the feasible route space.

 Supported route-selection strategies MAY include static priority, quality-first selection, cost-aware selection, latency-aware selection based on model-level attributes, and hybrid policy-aware ranking.